oroinc/documentation/commerce/configuration_guide/workflows/quote_management_workflow.rst

 .. image:: /configuration_guide/img/workflows/workflows/InternalStatusesGrid.png

-2. Customer Statuses are the statuses displayed to customers in the front store:
+2. Customer Statuses are the statuses displayed to customers in the storefront:

    a) Open
    b) Expired